-You have or are planning on adopting a new cat, congratulations!
+If you have or are planning on adopting a new cat, congratulations!
 You may have a dog that is already part of your family and it’s important to make sure that your pets can peacefully coexist.
-There are many ways you can introduce cats and dogs.
-These are the six steps I’ve used successfully many times, for a slow & safe introduction of a new cat to resident dogs who are known to be good with cats.
+There are many ways to go about introducing cats to dogs, but these are the six steps I’ve used successfully many times, for a slow and safe introduction of a new cat to resident dogs who are known to be good with cats.
 “Slow” can be as quickly as one week, or it can take months, depending on the pets being introduced.

 1. Get ready

-Of course you spend time with her in the iso room, but Rover should stay outside… no peeking!
-You may want to set up an “x-pen” gate on both sides of the door, so you can get in and out more safely, like a bank’s double door.
-Or, close Rover in another room away from the iso door, so if Kitty slips out, it’s not right into Rover!
+Of course you spend time with her in the isolation room, but Rover should stay outside…no peeking!
+You may want to set up an “ex-pen” gate on both sides of the door so you can get in and out more safely, like a bank’s double door.
+Or, close Rover in another room away from the isolation room’s door, so if Kitty slips out, it’s not right into Rover!

 - Put Rover away.

-- Put Kitty in the crate, carry crate into biggest room, and put it as far away from the Rover-entering door as possible.
+- Put Kitty in the crate, carry crate into your biggest room, and put it as far away from the Rover-entering door as possible.

 - Have him practice his sit, down, shake, etc. for 5 minutes in that location.

 - If he ignores your commands because he’s too interested the cat, or barks, growls, or lunges, use your firm “no” and walk him out of the room.
 Get his attention outside again by practicing a few commands, then try entering the room again.